 - Interaction with other medication

-For those interested in trying out CBD, it’s essential to consult and discuss with a medical professional regarding the possibility of these side effects.
+For those interested in trying out cannabidiol, it’s essential to consult and discuss the possibility of these side effects with a medical professional.

-The Food and Drug Administration (FDA) hasn’t approved CBD yet so companies market it as a dietary supplement rather than a form of medication.
-The active ingredients in the cannabis plant can be inaccurately labeled by brands, so be sure to look for brands that guarantee third-party testing and a reputable image.
+The Food and Drug Administration (FDA) hasn’t approved CBD yet, so companies market it as a dietary supplement rather than a form of medication.
+Brands can inaccurately label the active ingredients in the cannabis plant, so be sure to look for brands that guarantee third-party testing and a reputable image.

 Read More: IS CBD RIGHT FOR ME?